User25514/Santi-Logger/Privacy.md

 Processing does not override user privacy, especially given the transparency and opt-out mechanisms in place Users are not subject to high-risk processing, profiling, or automated decisions
 ### Safeguards
-To protect your rights when relying on legitimate interest, the bot developer has implementedhasimplemented the following safeguards:
+To protect your rights when relying on legitimate interest, the bot developer has implemented the following safeguards:
 Data minimisation: Only IDs and action references are stored  – no unnecessary metadata, messages, or personal content Limited retention: Data is deleted regularly, redactions are honoured and backups are purged User access and control: Users can request a copy of their data or object to processing at any time